bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   evaluation stack.
 It cannot push new OP codes, with the exception of OP codes which solely push data to the stack.

-* If any of the transaction's outputs spend less than a minimal value (currently 546 satoshis), the transaction must pay a minimum transaction fee (currently 10,000 satoshis).
+* The transaction must not include any outputs which receive fewer than the defined minimum number of satoshis, currently 546.

 {% endautocrossref %}